Combined MA/PhD and Certificate Students

 - Offer tools for educating others about the psychodynamics of global ecological change.

-- Mentor others in how to feel more deeply at home where they live and work.
+- Mentor others in their quest to feel more deeply at home in their lives and work.

 - Pool and utilize knowledge geared toward fusing deep reflection with effective action.

 Students are required to complete 12 units, consisting of 6 units of core courses and 6 units of directed electives.
 Students can spread the coursework over four or more semesters as they weave the Certificate requirements in with those of the MA or PhD degrees.
 When students enroll in the Certificate program, Ecoresilience Leadership becomes their area of specialization.
 Check out the specifics in the curricular overview.